 You could add the following example code in the condition code block of the first sub-flow:

-If the record's sendEmail field is true, then the flow will process the email object in the flow.
+If the record's sendEmail field is true, then the email sending sub-flow will be run.

 To send via SMS